When to Leave Carrd, Linktree, or Stan Store

 Can I rank on Google with a Linktree page?

 No. Google indexes Linktree's domain, not yours.
-Any SEO value from traffic to your Linktree page benefits Linktree, not your business.
+Any SEO value from traffic to your Linktree page goes to Linktree.
+You get nothing.

 What does a real website give you that Carrd doesn't?

-A real website gives you full SEO control, the ability to add pages and content over time, and a domain that builds authority under your own name.
+Full SEO control, the ability to add pages and content over time, and a domain that builds authority under your own name rather than someone else's infrastructure.

 Should I move from Stan Store to a custom website?

-Move when Stan's transaction fees are cutting into meaningful revenue, when you want to be found in search, or when you need design and branding beyond what Stan allows.
+Yes, once Stan's transaction fees are cutting into meaningful revenue, or when you want to be found in search, or when you need design and branding beyond what Stan allows.
+Stan is convenient.
+Convenient has a price.

 What is a good Linktree alternative for solopreneurs?

-A dedicated landing page on your own domain, linked from your social bios.
-It puts traffic on your own site instead of Linktree's.
+A landing page on your own domain, linked from your social bios.
+It puts traffic on your own site.
+You own it, you control it, and it doesn't disappear if Linktree changes its pricing.

 Do I need a multi-page site or is one page enough?

-A one-page site is enough when you have a single clear offer and are just getting started.
-A multi-page site makes sense when you have multiple services or want to rank for different search terms.
+One page is enough when you have a single clear offer and are just getting started.
+Multi-page makes sense when you have multiple services or want to rank for different search terms.

 How do I know if I've outgrown my current website tool?

-You've outgrown it if you can't be found in Google, can't add pages or content, or if the site no longer matches the credibility of your business.
+You've outgrown it when you can't be found in Google, can't add pages or content, or when the site no longer matches the credibility of your business.
+The tool stopped working for you before you noticed.